ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 streams, which are a sequence of HTTP/3 frames with a variety of rules (see
 {{Sections 4.1 and 6.1 of HTTP3}}).

-WebTransport extends HTTP/3 to allow clients to declare and use alternative request stream rules.
-Once a client receives settings indicating WebTransport support ({{establishing}}), it can send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.
+WebTransport extends HTTP/3 to allow clients to declare and to use alternative request stream rules.
+Once a client receives settings indicating WebTransport support ({{establishing}}), it MUST send a special signal value, encoded as a variable-length integer, as the first bytes of each bidirectional WebTransport stream it initiates to indicate how the remaining bytes on the stream are used.

 WebTransport extends HTTP/3 by defining rules for all server-initiated bidirectional streams.
-Once a server receives an incoming CONNECT request establishing a WebTransport session ({{establishing}}), it can open a bidirectional stream for use with that session and SHALL send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.
+Once a server receives an incoming CONNECT request establishing a WebTransport session ({{establishing}}), it can open a bidirectional stream for use with that session and MUST send a special signal value, encoded as a variable-length integer, as the first bytes of the stream in order to indicate how the remaining bytes on the stream are used.

-The signal value, 0x41, is used by clients and servers to open a bidirectional WebTransport stream.
+Clients and servers use the signal value `0x41` to open a bidirectional WebTransport stream.
 Following this is the associated session ID, encoded as a variable-length integer; the rest of the stream is the application payload of the WebTransport stream ({{fig-bidi-client}}).